octokit/app.js/README.md

 ## Authenticating as an App

 In order to authenticate as a GitHub App, you need to generate a Private Key and use it to sign a JSON Web Token (jwt) and encode it.
+See also the [GitHub Developer Docs](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/).

 ```js
 const App = require('@octokit/app')